privacyidea/privacyidea/README.rst

 Contributing
 ============

-You are very welcome to contribute to privacyIDEA:
+There are a lot of different way to contribute to privacyIDEA, even if you are not a developer.

-https://github.com/privacyidea/privacyidea/blob/master/CONTRIBUTING.rst
+If you found a security vulnerability please report it to security@privacyidea.org.

+You can find detailed information about contributing here: https://github.com/privacyidea/privacyidea/blob/master/CONTRIBUTING.rst

 Code structure